-This package provides and init program and several additional boot and system control capabilities as an alternative to Sysvinit.
-It is used by many commercial distributions.
-In LFS it is installed side-by-side with Sysvinit to provide the user with alternative boot systems for comparison.
+This package provides an init program and several additional boot and system control capabilites as an alternative to Sysvinit.
+It is used by many Linux distributions.

 • Tar

 This package provides archiving and extraction capabilities of virtually all packages used in LFS.